-Plans rejected in this comparison: 2, 8, 9, 10

-Plans remaining: 1, 3, 4, 5, 6, 7, 11
+Plans eliminated in this comparison: 2, 8, 9, 10 Plans remaining: 1, 3, 4, 5, 6, 7, 11

-(b) Access from Both Parks Highway and Denali Highway (Plans 3, 7) vs Access from Only One Highway (Plans 1, 2, 4, 5, 6, 8, 9, 10, 11)
+(b) Access from Both Parks Highway and Denali Highway (Plans 3,7) Vs. Access From Only One Highway (Plans 1,2,4,5,6,7,8,10,11)

-The plans which optimize transportation flexibility and ease of operation involve the initial construction of a road from Denali Highway to Watana damsite.
-To allow for improved logistics during the peak construction at Watana and throughout the construction of Devil Canyon, road access would also be created to the Parks Highway.
+The plans which optimize transportation flexibility and ease of operation involve the initial construction of a road from Denali Highway to Watana dam site.
+To allow for improved logistics during the peak constructive at Watana and throughout the construction of Devil Canyon, road access would also be created to the Parks Highway.
 The problems with these plans is that they would create the maximum change in the status quo producing both the biological impacts associated with the Denali link and the social impacts associated with the Parks Highway link.
 These impacts are further augmented with both roads since the connection of the Parks and the Denali Highway would encourage hunters and tourists to drive the complete loop.